International Network Working Group: Later

-Alex McKenzie served as chair from 1979-1982 and Secretary beginning in 1983.
-Carl Sunshine, who had worked with Vint Cerf and Yogen Dalal at Stanford on the first TCP specification, subsequently served as INWG chair until 1987, when Harry Rudin took over.

-Later international work led to the OSI model in 1984, of which many members of the INWG became advocates.
+Alex McKenzie served as chair from 1979-1982.
+A new international effort, beginning in 1978, led to the OSI model in 1984, of which many members of the INWG became advocates.
 During the Protocol Wars of the late 1980s and early 1990s, engineers, organizations and nations became polarized over the issue of which standard, the OSI model or the Internet protocol suite would result in the best and most robust computer networks.
-ARPA partnerships with the telecommunication and computer industry led to widespread private sector adoption of the Internet protocol suite as a communication protocol.
+ARPA partnerships with the telecommunication and computer industry in the 1980s led to private sector adoption of the Internet protocol suite as a communication protocol.

+McKenzie became the Secretary in 1983 and Carl Sunshine, who had worked with Vint Cerf and Yogen Dalal at Stanford on the first TCP specification, became the INWG chair until 1987, when Harry Rudin, at the IBM Zurich Research Laboratory, took over.

 The INWG continued to work on protocol design and formal specification until the 1990s when it disbanded as the Internet grew rapidly.
 Nonetheless, issues with the Internet Protocol suite remain and alternatives have been proposed building on INWG ideas such as Recursive Internetwork Architecture.

 Legacy

-The work of INWG was a significant step in the creation of the Transmission Control Program and ultimately the Internet.
+The work of INWG was significant in the creation of routers, the Transmission Control Program, and email which all ultimately became pivotal in the working of the Internet.